Adding a New User to CallRail Reporting

 Record Phone Calls.
 This allows you to easily record phone calls to improve customer service and sales tactics.

-And this is only the main features – there is much more you can do with a CallRail account.
+And these are only the main features – there is much more you can do with a CallRail account.

 Does it sound like something your business could benefit from?
 Read on to learn how to create a CallRail account.